colinh80/portfolio/README.md

 #### Summary

-Implementation of predictive models to determine if the sample tested from a body of water is fit for human consumption.
-This project includes exploratory analysis, data cleaning, preprocessing, and execution of KNN and Random Forest models for comparison.
+Explore, clean, and process data.
+Implement predictive models to determine potability of water samples.

 *	Explore data using label counts, box plots, correlation matrices and density plots
 *	Remove outliers using interquartile range and observe variable skew
-*	Partition data then normalize the train and test sets independently
+*	Partition data and normalize train and test sets
-*	Implement KNN and RF Models, observe accuracy and feature importance for each model
+*	Implement various models, observe accuracy and feature importance
-*	Markdown with explanation of insights and ways to improve accuracy and specificity
+*	Format Markdown with explanation of insights and ways to improve accuracy/specificity

 ### [Data Analysis in Python](https://github.com/colinjhicks/fitbit_data_analysis)